HannahAdegoye/topukyoutubers.github.io/README.md

 5. Which 3 channels have the highest views per subscriber ratio?
 6. Which 3 channels have the highest subscriber engagement rate per video uploaded?

-For now, these are some of the questions we need to answer, this may change as we progress down our analysis.
+For now, these are some of the questions we need to answer, this may change as we progress.

 ## Dashboard mockup

-- What should it look like?

 Some of the data visuals that may be appropriate in answering our questions include: